 7. Sound Forge

-Sound Forge Audio Studio 12 came out in August 2017, so a lot of the latest features still feel fresh out of the oven.
-The buttons are thankfully larger than most other apps and softwares, and the pastel touch to the color scheme makes it a lot easier to the eyes.
-Everything is customisable though, so you can change appearances if you aren’t comfortable with them.
+Sound Forge Audio Studio 12 came out in August 2017, so a lot of the latest features are fresh out of the oven.
+The buttons are thankfully larger than most other apps and softwares, and the pastel touch to the color scheme makes it a lot easier on the eyes.
+Everything is customisable though, including the appearance.
 The explorer tab helps you quickly load the file you want to add to your project, without needing to tolerate pop-ups.
-The Regions list tab lets you mark your tracks to quickly figure out where a music track ends, for example, so you can quickly jump to that section and make any required edits.
+The Regions list tab lets you mark your tracks to quickly figure out where a music track ends, for example, so you can quickly jump to that section later.
 It saves a lot of time when you’re editing a long music file.
-Sound Forge is easily the best Audio Editing Software for long music tracks.
-You can record audio using a microphone straight through the app, and add marker right then to indicate a point you might want to make edits later.
+You can record audio using a microphone straight through the app, and add markers right then to indicate a point to tweak later.
 The DAW is also comfortable to use for beginners.
 A good option for people looking to record and upload high quality podcasts.

 OS: Windows 7, 8, 10

 Everyone’s heard of Audacity I’m sure.
-The software is perhaps the most recommended across the internet, and it is not hard to see why.
+This is perhaps the best free audio editing software across the internet, and it is not hard to see why.
 It is an excellent open-source audio editor and can also help you record.
 In fact, Audacity has been surfacing as the choice recording software for a big segment of creators.
-Audacity does not limit the number on undos you can perform on your project.
-The effects and filters aren’t the best, but they’re certainly pro-level.
-The noise reduction feature is a bit weak in the original, and you might need to look for a good mod to find one that fits your purpose.
-But all of that said and acknowledged, Audacity is perhaps the best free Audio Editing Software for Windows PC and Mac.
-It will certainly be the main competition Windows Groove Music Maker will have to face whenever it comes out.
+Audacity does not limit the number of undos you can perform on your project.
+The effects and filters are certainly pro-level.
+The noise reduction feature however is a bit weak in the original, and you might need to look for a good mod to find one that fits your purpose.

 OS: Windows, Mac, Linux